japila-books/spark-sql-internals/docs/logical-optimizations/CostBasedJoinReorder.md

 extractInnerJoins(plan: LogicalPlan): (Seq[LogicalPlan], Set[Expression])
 ----

-`extractInnerJoins` finds consecutive link:spark-sql-LogicalPlan-Join.adoc[Join] logical operators (inner or cross) with join conditions or link:spark-sql-LogicalPlan-Project.adoc[Project] logical operators with `Join` logical operator and the project list of link:spark-sql-Expression-Attribute.adoc[Attribute] leaf expressions only.
+`extractInnerJoins` finds consecutive spark-sql-LogicalPlan-Join.md[Join] logical operators (inner or cross) with join conditions or spark-sql-LogicalPlan-Project.md[Project] logical operators with `Join` logical operator and the project list of spark-sql-Expression-Attribute.md[Attribute] leaf expressions only.

 For `Project` operators `extractInnerJoins` calls itself recursively with the `Join` operator inside.